 During the Middle Ages it was carried as a love charm for those wanting to attract someone new, yet somewhere along the line the Victorians adopted it as a symbol of despair and grief, linking it with cruelty and unreciprocated love.

 I think that most interestingly and significantly the Marigold is the official flower of Dia de los Muertos (Day of the Dead) celebrations in South America.
-Contrary to misconception, Day of the Dead is not a morbid or macabre event but rather a celebration of the lives once lead by those that have passed away.

-Rather than being wrapped in sorrow and grief, it’s instead considered a time of celebration.
+Rather than being a day wrapped in sorrow and grief, it’s instead considered a time of celebration.
 Deceased loved ones are commemorated with beautiful alters adorned with favourite food, drinks and personal mementos.
 With its strong fragrance and vibrant colours it seems befitting then that the cheerful Marigold is the ex officio marker to guide the spirits home.

 Like most, we were already familiar with the natural pesticide properties of the Marigold but the other hidden layers of this flower that surfaced during research were an interesting eye-opener.
 I for one became truly fascinated by this little flora and was invested like a kid at Christmas, waiting to see what the growing buds would bring me.